candracodes/homework-01/README.md

 ## Mock-Up

-The following image shows the web application's appearance and functionality:
+The following image shows the web application's expected appearance and functionality:

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./assets/images/01-mockup-image.png)